UCB-Econ-148/sp23/syllabus.md

 The rough topic breakdown is as follows:
 - Pandas
-- Elements of SQL
+- Sourcing Data - API and elements of SQL
 - Exploratory Data Analysis
 - Cleaning and Wrangling Data
-- Visualization
-- Matplotlib / Seaborn / Plotly
+- Visualization - Matplotlib / Seaborn / Plotly / Geopandas
-- Geopandas
+- Preparing Dataset for Econometric Analysis
 - Time Series
-- Survival Analysis
-- Classification
+- Intro to ML - Survival Analysis, Classification Techniques

 Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
 There is no one textbook that covers the content of this course the way we intend on covering it, though we will link supplementary readings.

 Also, note that the course will emphasize the use of real-world data.
 Some possible datasets include
-- TBD
+- IPUMS microdata on outcomes of college education
+- FRED data on macro indicators
+- Zillow data on cost of housing
+- Who owns real estate in Dubai
+- Telco Churn / Credit Risk

 You will leave the course being able to independently apply the skills you've learned to datasets of your own choosing.

 ---